Analysis | The never-ending fight over whether to include the Equal Rights Amendment in the Constitution

 Around the time Virginia was moving to become the 38th and final state to ratify the amendment, the Justice Department under former Trump issued a memo saying flatly that the deadline for ratification had expired and ERA supporters had to start over from scratch. “[E]ven if one or more state legislatures were to ratify the proposed amendment, it would not become part of the Constitution, and the Archivist could not certify its adoption,” the memo said.

-The administration noted that the late Supreme Court Justice Ruth Bader Ginsburg, a feminist icon, had made comments suggesting she realized the deadline was immovable: “I hope someday it will be put back in the political hopper, starting over again, collecting necessary number of States to ratify it.”
+The administration noted that Supreme Court Justice Ruth Bader Ginsburg, a feminist icon, had made comments suggesting she realized the deadline was immovable: “I hope someday it will be put back in the political hopper, starting over again, collecting necessary number of States to ratify it.”

 Plus, in the late 1970s, in a conservative backlash, five states actually rescinded their ratification — Idaho, Kentucky, Nebraska, Tennessee and South Dakota.
 No one really knows whether to count their votes for or against the ERA.